VoronDesign/VoronUsers/printer_mods/Baltojikale/LoudOwl_aka_Stabby/README.md

 ## Printing

+## Parts w in build supports have not been tested yet !!!!!!

 Front piece and Logo piece requires supports!!!!!!!!
 Used recommended settings for Voron parts: 4 perimeters, 5 tops/bottoms, 40% infill.
 Though it is possible to use less plastic to reduce weight of plastic parts: 3 perimeters, 3 tops bottoms, 25% infill.

 ## Assembly